 Many visitors head to Malta as part of a package vacation from Europe, but it’s also easy to book on your own.
 At the airport you can catch a shuttle bus that will take you directly to your hotel or resort for a nominal cost, and you can also book a ride back at the same time.
 Just head to the information booth in Welcomers’ Hall after picking up your bags.

-While there are hotels all around the country, a popular choice is to book a room at a resort, then make day trips from there since the islands are so small.
+While there are hotels all around the country, a popular choice is to book a room at a resort, then make day trips from there since the islands are so small (here are some ideas for how to spend five days on the island).
 Stay in Sliema or St. Julian’s if you’re looking for excitement and night life, Qawra, St. Paul’s Bay or Golden Bay if you’re looking to kick back on the beach, or Mellieha if you want history combined with access to the country’s largest sandy beach.

 When I visited Malta, we made Mellieha our base camp by booking at the Seabank All-Inclusive Resort, which used to be owned by the RIU chain.
 A good budget pick, it features large but standard rooms, a great pool, restaurants, a bowling alley and is right across the street from L-Ghadira Bay.
 There is also a bus stop outside which will transfer you anywhere on the island.
 Just up the hill (OK it’s a big hill but hey, exercise is good!) is Mdina, a beautiful medieval walled town.
 There are a number of historical sites to wander through including an old church and a bomb shelter, as well as souvenir shops.
 Mdina also affords a stunning view of the countryside below.

 Malta is blessed with a number of diverse coastlines, which makes it a haven for beach bums.